Hiking in Madeira: Trails, Levadas, and Summit Hikes

 From the famous Pico do Arieiro sunrise to lesser-known summit routes, these comparisons cover what you actually need to know before booking, parking logistics, guided vs self-drive trade-offs, and seasonal weather windows.

-What to Bring for Madeira Summit Hikes
+What to Bring on Madeira Summit Hikes

 Sofia Almeida